water54/openlocate-android/README.md

 ### Fields collected by the SDK

-The following fields are collected by the SDK to be sent to an external API:
+The following fields are collected by the SDK to be sent to a private or public API:

 1. `latitude` - Latitude of the device
 2. `longitude` - Longitude of the device